Rebecca Pronsky: Musical career

 Pronsky recorded several songs she had written while in college upon graduating and released this collection as her first demo Milestone in 2002.
 She moved back to Brooklyn soon after and began working with other musicians to explore her sound more fully.
-She met Rich Bennett (Friendly Bears, Monocle, Rich Bennett) in 2003 and the two began a musical collaboration.
+She met Rich Bennett (Friendly Bears, Monocle, Rich Bennett, Roman Angelos) in 2003 and the two began a musical collaboration.

 In 2005, Pronsky created the Brooklyn Songwriters Exchange, a music series presenting strong local songwriters in the New York City area.

-Pronsky worked with Bennett for the next few years, culminating in Departures & Arrivals (2007).
-Pronsky's first full-length album, it was produced by Bennett and Pronsky, and released by indie label Nine Mile Records.
-Pronsky spoke of the record as being "much more compositional" than her earlier work.
-Departures & Arrivals was followed by a limited edition EP The Best Game in Town in 2009.

-Nine Mile Records released Pronsky's second and third full-length albums: Viewfinder in 2011 and Only Daughter in 2013.
-Both records were mixed by Scott Solter.
-Viewfinder was recorded at the Great North Sound Society in Parsonsfield, Maine with engineer Sam Kassirer.
-The album explores themes of loss and coming of age, as well as the economic downturn.
-Track 1 "Hard Times" was featured on Song of the Day on NPR Music, on April 18, 2011, due to its topical relevance.
-Only Daughter is the first album solely produced by Bennett and features a dreamier, dark sound.
-Lyrically, the album is abstract and deals with the themes of political corruption and personal struggle.
+Nine Mile Records released Departures & Arrivals (2007), folllowed by Viewfinder (2011), and Only Daughter (2013) which were mixed by Scott Solter and produced by Bennett.
+Track 1 "Hard Times" from "Viewfinder" was featured on Song of the Day on NPR Music, on April 18, 2011, due to its topical relevance.
+Only Daughter is lyrically abstract and deals with the themes of political corruption and personal struggle.

 Pronsky has toured extensively in the US, UK and Europe.
 She has been the supporting act on shows featuring Shawn Colvin, Steve Forbert, Peter Case, Catie Curtis, Sarah Bettens, Josh Ritter, Loudon Wainwright III, Patty Larkin, and Caroline Herring among others.

+In 2017, Pronsky shifted her focus to production and musical theatre writing, working on various projects, most recently, the musical "Einstein's Begonia" about a houseplant that belonged to Albert Einstein.
+Einstein's Begonia is a collaboration with playwright Alexis Roblan.